ritik8004/drupal_assignment/docroot/modules/custom/alshaya_aura/README.md

-## Module for Alshaya Aura loyalty.
+# Module for Alshaya Aura loyalty.

+## Configurations

+* Configure `Learn More` link of AURA Rewards pop up in Header from here: `admin/config/alshaya/aura-loyalty`